matthewearl/photo-a-day-aligner/README.md

 A few tools to help with daily self-portrait projects:

-* `align.py`: Take a set of photo-a-day images, and align them based on the detected face.
-Also perform RGB scaling so that all the faces have the same average RGB value.
+* `align.py`: Take a set of photo-a-day images, and align them based on the detected face, and perform RGB scaling so that all the faces have the same average RGB value.
 Also outputs an image `mask.png` which is used by the next script.
 Duplicate images, images with no face, and images with more than one face are dropped at this stage.